Get

 Image Credit: Luca Nichetti, Shutterstock

 Patience and positive reinforcement are vital for teaching your herding dog not to nip.
-It’s best to keep treats on hand when you’re training and even when you’re not, so you can treat the dog when he doesn’t nip at anyone in social situations.
-Never yell at, hit, or punish your dog in any way if you want to stop the nipping, instead of making it worse.
+It’s best to keep treats on hand when you’re training and even when you’re not, so you can treat the dog when they don’t nip at anyone in social situations.
+Never yell at, hit, or punish your dog in any way if you want to stop the nipping, as this could end up making it worse.
+Instead, you can try using a “no” bark: a short, sharp command in a deep voice that sounds like a growly bark that interrupts the unwanted behavior and gives you a chance to redirect them.

 divider dog paws 3 oct 2024